Lingam, Manasvi

 Personal Overview

-My research interests are situated primarily within the transdisciplinary area of astrobiology.
-As a theorist, my research is mostly oriented towards modeling (through pen-and-paper calculations and numerical simulations) the following areas:
+My research interests are situated primarily within the transdisciplinary domain of astrobiology from a physical sciences perspective.
+As a theorist, my research is mostly oriented towards modeling (i.e., via both pen-and-paper calculations and numerical simulations) the following areas:

-As my Ph.D. and initial postdoctoral research was in plasma physics, I continue to work sporadically in this field.
-Some of the areas that I have investigated over the past few years include Hamiltonian and Lagrangian formulations for plasma models, fluid models that accurately encapsulate collisional effects, generation of small- and large-scale magnetic fields, magnetic turbulence (e.g., in the solar wind), and fast magnetic reconnection which is believed to drive explosive phenomena such as stellar/solar flares.
+As my Ph.D. and initial postdoctoral research was in plasma physics, I continue to work regularly in this field.
+Areas that I have investigated over the past several years include Hamiltonian and Lagrangian formulations for plasma models, fluid models that accurately encapsulate collisional effects, generation of small- and large-scale magnetic fields, magnetic turbulence (e.g., in the solar wind), and fast magnetic reconnection believed to drive explosive phenomena such as stellar/solar flares.

 Educational Background